Introduction: The Foamboard Octant

 Step 6: Vernier Scale

 When Vernier tick A is between two main scale ticks, the fraction of the 20 minutes must be estimated.
-The Vernier scale is 20 ticks wide.
-Find which of the ticks in the Vernier aligns with one on the main scale.
+Find which of the 20 ticks in the Vernier aligns with one on the main scale.
 This is a number between 0 and 19, and must be added to the main scale reading.

-In reading 1, the main scale reads 65 degrees and point A is between the second and third tick inside that degree.
+In reading 1, the main scale reads 65 degrees and tick A is between the second and third inside that degree.
 So that's 40 minutes more.
-The ticks on the Vernier and main scale align at the 7th tick.
+The ticks on the Vernier and main scale align on the 7th tick.
 That adds to 65 degrees and 47 minutes.

 Step 7: Sun Filter: Protect Your Eye !

 During the day, the only celestial objects that you can see are the Sun and - sometimes - the Moon.
 So it is nice to be able to use the octant observe the Sun.
-There is the problem of the intense light of the Sun, that can cause harm to the eye, if observed directly for even a short period.
+There is the problem of the intense light of the Sun, that can cause harm to the eye, if observed directly, without suitable filter, even for a short period.

-To remedy that, sextants have a bunch of dark filters that you can add to the line of sight, to filter out the dangerous Sun light.
+To remedy that, sextants have a bunch of dark filters that you can add to the line of sight

-In this design, a welder mask glass was used (ask in construction shops for shade #14) .
+In this design, a welder mask glass filter was used (ask on construction shops for shade number #14) .
 This is a very dark filter, safe for Sun observation.
-It costs about one dollar.
+It costs about a dollar.
 The filter must be located between the two mirrors and cover the arm mirror completely.
 It must be positioned perpendicular to the light ray.
 See the frame plan.

-The welder glass filter comes in a rectangular shape of 11cm x 5.5 cm .
-I had mine cut in the glass shop, a bit larger than the mirrors, with 5.5 cm x 3 cm.
+The welder glass filter I found comes in a rectangular shape of 11cm x 5.5 cm .
+I had mine cut in half by guy from the glass shop, a bit larger than the mirrors, with 55 mm x 35 mm.